 Brad Vogel is the author of the poetry collection Find Me in the Feral Pockets (Euphrosine, 2024), featured by The New Yorker in spring 2024, as well as the collection Broad Meadow Bird (Euphrosine, 2015).
 His writing has appeared in The New York Times.
-A finalist for the 2020 Erskine J. Prize, his poetry has been published in Evergreen Review; Smartish Pace; The Freshwater Review; No, Dear; The Eel Pit; SIZL; Solitary Plover; The Nature of Our Times; Mañana Temprano; Menagerie, Deadline Gowanus, and more.
-Vogel organizes the annual NYC Poets Afloat residencies and reading series aboard vessels in NY Harbor, as well as the annual dawn canoe reading on the Gowanus Canal as part of the Brooklyn Book Festival.
-He leads reading groups at The Center for Fiction and serves on the board of the Walt Whitman Initiative.
+A finalist for the 2020 Erskine J. Prize, his poetry has been published in Evergreen Review; Smartish Pace; Griffel; The Freshwater Review; No, Dear; The Eel Pit; SIZL; Solitary Plover; Alla Prima; The Nature of Our Times; Mañana Temprano; Second Coming; Menagerie, Deadline Gowanus, and more, with poetry forthcoming in Chartreuse Literary.
+Vogel organizes the annual NYC Poets Afloat residencies and reading series aboard vessels in NY Harbor (since 2019), as well as the annual Gowanus Dawn Reading in canoes on the Gowanus Canal as part of the Brooklyn Book Festival (since 2017).
+He has run literary programming for NYU, the Center for Fiction, and Brooklyn Museum, and he serves on the board of the Walt Whitman Initiative.

 Vogel’s poetry in Find Me in the Feral Pockets has been adapted and set to music by composer Ford Fourqurean in the multi-song “Not In Fact Dead”, and his poem “Extremophiles” inspired a song by the same name from composer Wes Braver.
 Nearly all of the poems in the book were performed at the 9th Annual Gowanus Dawn Reading from a flotilla of canoes on the Gowanus Canal to an audience on the 9th Street Bridge.